 With that misconception out of the way, it’s time we jump into the meat of the subject.

-The Two Universal Methods to Remove/Edit the WordPress Footer
+The Two Universal Methods of How to Edit Footer in WordPress

 So, let’s go about editing the footer of our WordPress website.
 In this article, we’ll be going through two different methods you can use to edit the footer.